 Man was created by a special work of God, in His image and is the finest of the creation - God said, “It is very good!”
 Man was created innocent but with a free choice whereby he sinned against God and fell from his original state.
 Because Christ died for all, every person is worthy of respect in Christian love.

 Salvation is the gift of God for all humanity and is offered freely to all who accept Jesus as Lord and Savior.
 It was obtained by the substitutionary death of Christ on the cross.
 He shed His own blood for our sin that we might be rightly related to God.

 Grace is the unmerited favor of God and shows us His goodness.
 All who have accepted Christ and are set apart will never fall from grace but will endure the end.
 Believers may sin and grieve the Holy Spirit, but they will be kept by the power of God.

-When one becomes a believer, he is free from sin's penalty of death but not from sin's power.
-A battle rages within the believer between the carnal and spiritual natures.
+When one becomes a believer, he is free from sin’s penalty of death but not from a daily struggle of our sinful nature.
+A battle still rages within the believer between the carnal and spiritual natures.
 When the believer confesses sin, Christ forgives and cleanses from sin.
-Sinning grieves the Holy Spirit, brings shame on the cause of Christ, hinders a believer's relationship with God and others and causes the believer to endure the consequences of sin.
+Sinning grieves the Holy Spirit, brings shame on the cause of Christ, hinders a believer’s relationship with God and others and causes the believer to endure the consequences of sin.